dczifra/metapop/README.md

 For each node, the sum of the outgoing edges cannot exceed the population.
 The id-order of the nodes have to be 0,1,...,n and should match with the index attribute (That may couse some inconvenient... and please use python >=3.6).

 The C_Country.run_async will simulate the infection seeded from the given infected cities, and with the given infected agents.
-It return the for each measure the [(S_i,E_i,I_i,R_i) i = 1...max_iter] array.
+It returns for each measure the [(S_i,E_i,I_i,R_i) i = 1...max_iter] array.